skip to main content

 • Preparing reports for the healthcare provider or other regulatory agencies

-To perform these duties, medical administrative assistants must be familiar with medical terminology, medical coding, insurance billing procedures, and more.
-Since many of these responsibilities require interacting with patients and healthcare providers, medical administrative assistants also benefit from having good interpersonal communication skills.
+Since many responsibilities require interacting with others, medical administrative assistants benefit from having good interpersonal communication skills.
 This helps keep office communication effective and respectful.
-For patients specifically, it can also help them feel cared for and understood.
+It can also help patients feel cared for and understood.

 • Collecting and recording a patient’s vital signs (blood pressure, temp, etc.)